anaxexp/docs/docs/apps/domains.md

 ## Indexation by Search Robots

-All technical `*.wod.by` domains are not indexed by search engines (header X-Robots-Tag).
+All technical `*.anaxexp.io` domains are not indexed by search engines (header X-Robots-Tag).
 Additionally, you can optionally prevent indexation for your custom domains on domain edit/add pages.

 ## HTTPs

 ### Let's Encrypt Certificates

 You can enable HTTPS for your custom domains by requesting a free SSL certificate from [Let's Encrypt](https://letsencrypt.org/).
-Navigate to `Domains` tab of your instance page and click on `Get certificate` in the list of domains (currently not available for *.wod.by domains).
+Navigate to `Domains` tab of your instance page and click on `Get certificate` in the list of domains (currently not available for *.anaxexp.io domains).
 Choose a provider "Let's encrypt" and submit the form.
 Before requesting the certificate make sure that your domain already attached to the server where the instance is currently deployed.

 Additionally you can enable redirect for all HTTP requests to HTTPS from a domain edit page.